yellowmessenger/documentation/docs/platform_concepts/engagement/outbound/engage-overview.md

 Engagement performance refers to the effectiveness and efficiency of marketing campaigns in achieving their goals and objectives.

-It shows the total number of notifications sent and the total notifications read (for SMS, it just considers the delivered messages).
+It shows the total number of notifications sent and the total notifications read.
+For SMS, it just considers the delivered messages and for WhatsApp, it considers the messages that were sent successfully.
+Hence, it differs from channel to channel based on the sent state confirmed.

 <center><img src="https://i.imgur.com/lwikP5E.png" width="600"/></center>